 Andrew Davison

 This is the personal website of Andrew Davison.
-I am a senior research scientist in the Department of Integrative and Computational Neuroscience (ICN), Paris-Saclay Institute of Neuroscience (CNRS/Université Paris-Saclay), where I lead the Neuroinformatics group.
-You might also be interested in my lab homepage or my Twitter feed.
+I am a senior research scientist at the Paris-Saclay Institute of Neuroscience (CNRS/Université Paris-Saclay), where I lead the Neuroinformatics group.
+You might also be interested in my lab homepage or my Bluesky feed.
 My ORCID identifier is 0000-0002-4793-7541.

 My main research interests are in large-scale, data-constrained, biologically-detailed modelling of neuronal networks.
 My work at the moment has several strands: